Descendants of Anthony MILNER

 Edward Broderick wrote:

 August 22nd [1830] Sister and I received a note last Sunday from Ralph Milner desiring us to stand sponsor for their daughter.
 I hesitated much about going but was prevailed on.
 (He was a non-conformist).
 We were a large company.
 Leonard Harker and sister, William Woodward and wife of Gunnerside, John Cottingham, and myself and sister Ann.
 We were lucky in meeting together and in having a fine day.
 Got there before church time.
 Marske Church is in sad repair.
 Mr Hutton, I am told, never comes there though the Vicar, Mr Tate, who comes once a fortnight, always dines and spends the afternoon with him.
 Prayers were read by Mr Tate, who is the best reader I ever heard, and a sermon was preached by Mr Croft.
 After service was done.
-Mr Tate baptised the child Phyllis Woodward.
+Mr Tate christened the child Phyllis Woodward.
 In the afternoon walked out to Clints Hall to the top of the hill above Marske.

 Sept 5th [1830] Went to chapel in the afternoon.
 Our acquaintances had threatened us with a lecture from Mr. Allason for going to Marske and standing sponsors for Ralph Milner's daughter but all passed quietly off.
 Drank tea at Mr Knowles's sisters and I attended evening service at Crackpot as we returned.